DaniloNovakovic/railway-routes-manager/README.md

 ![Repository And Uow](doc/repository-and-uow.png)

+`IRepository` and `IUnitOfWork` interfaces can be found under `Server.Core` and their implementation in `Server.Persistance` class library.

 ### Decorator

 Decorator pattern allows a user to add new functionality to an existing object without altering its structure.
 This type of design pattern comes under structural pattern as this pattern acts as a wrapper to existing class.

 This pattern creates a decorator class which wraps the original class and provides additional functionality keeping class methods signature intact.

+Example of decorator can be found in `AuthLoggerDecorator` class which is used to decorate logging messages with `username` attribute.

 ### Command

 Command pattern is a data driven design pattern and falls under behavioral pattern category.
 A request is wrapped under an object as command and passed to invoker object.
 Invoker object looks for the appropriate object which can handle this command and passes the command to the corresponding object which executes the command.

+This project introduces two types of commands:

+- `ICommand` - Used by WPF for Binding.
+- `IUndoableCommand` - Used by `CommandManager` for *Undo* / *Redo* functionality.

 ### Factory Method

 In class-based programming, the factory method pattern is a creational pattern that uses factory methods to deal with the problem of creating objects without having to specify the exact class of the object that will be created.
-This is done by creating objects by calling a factory method—either specified in an interface and implemented by child classes, or implemented in a base class and optionally overridden by derived classes—rather than by calling a constructor.
+This is done by creating objects by calling a factory method either specified in an interface and implemented by child classes, or implemented in a base class and optionally overridden by derived classes rather than by calling a constructor.

+Example of Factory used in this project can be found in `AuthServiceHostFactory` which is used to make `ServiceHost` with customized headers used for authentification.

 ### Facade